VAUTPL/Detection_of_cars_and_lines/README.md

 Detect Cars
 ===========

 This project is a master's thesis that consisted of an investigation in the detection of cars and highway lines using Python and the OpenCV API.
+The code is free to be used and modified by anybody who wishes to do so.

 System Requirements
 -------------------